 Conclusions: Scottish adolescents had poor sun protection practice and low skin cancer awareness.
 Girls adopted riskier sun-related behaviour despite greater awareness of skin cancer-related risk.
 Urgent action is required to promote positive sun-related behaviour and increase skin cancer awareness among Scottish adolescents.
 However, further research is needed to inform the development of effective sun-safe interventions.

-Journal BMJ Open: Volume 4, Issue 5
+BMJ Open: Volume 4, Issue 5